Shawn Herrin | Sep 30, 2019 | 0

 1. Mosin Nagant 91/30.

-In the foreseeable future, the Mosin will remain the premiere budget gun and can still be found for $150.
+In the foreseeable future, the Mosin will remain the premiere budget gun and can still be found for $150, along with the best gun accessories in athens ga.
 They are built like tanks, have some modicum of accuracy, and have extremely affordable ammunition.
 For having fun at the range, hunting, SHTF, or rowing your boat, the mosin is the king.

 2. IAC Hawk 981/2